-Lo-432: STRATEGIC SUPPLY CHAIN MANAGEMENT - The study of logistics and supply chain potential future shifts and the drivers for those changes.
-Explores current events in supply chain, structural issues, and development of future direction, options and alternatives with roles that current students may play in that environment including inter-firm logistics integration, planning, sourcing, production, order management, distribution, administration, and customer relations that can be strategically harnessed to leverage strategic competitive advantage across multiple companies.
+Lo-432: STRATEGIC SUPPLYCHAIN MANAGEMENT - The study of logistics and supply chain potential future shifts and the drivers for those changes.
+A case study method of exploring current events in supply chain, the structural issues, and development of future direction, options and alternatives with roles that current students may play in that environment including inter-firm logistics integration, planning, sourcing, production, order management, distribution, administration, and customer relations can be strategically harnessed to leverage strategic competitive advantage across multiple companies.
 Includes integrated supply chain metrics and performance measurement.
 The case method will be used to provide experience in integrating material from this and prior courses in the International Business and Logistics program.
-Prerequisites: Lo-301, Lo-313, Lo-332, Ma-101, Ma-211, and senior standing or department chair permission.
+Prerequisites: Cs-150, Lo-301, Lo-313, Lo-332, Lo-411, Ma-101 or Ma-211, and Ms-251 or Ms-253 or Os-203.
 Rec.
 3, Cr.
 3.